 To best understand the NCUA's ACET, it is important to look at its predecessor, the FFIEC's Cybersecurity Assessment Tool (CAT).
-The CAT was originally published in June 2015.
+The CAT was originally published in June 2015 by the FFIEC.
 Per the website, it was designed to "provide a repeatable and measurable process for financial institutions to measure their cybersecurity preparedness over time."
 The CAT is a self-assessment tool, originally designed for banks and credit unions to use themselves to assess their risk and determine their cybersecurity preparedness.

-Shortly after the CAT was published, Tandem created the Cybersecurity product which is a cloud-based software product making it easier for financial institutions to complete the CAT and report on their results.
+Shortly after the CAT was published, Tandem created the Cybersecurity product.
+Tandem Cybersecurity is a cloud-based software, designed to make it easier for financial institutions to complete the CAT, compare their results to peer financial institutions, and report on their cybersecurity maturity.

 In 2018, the NCUA adopted the CAT and appended a few features, designed solely for the purpose of examination.
 They referred to this combination as the ACET, short for Automated Cybersecurity Examination Tool.
-The ACET used the CAT statements and integrated them into a spreadsheet which also included a dashboard, a document request list, and additional commentary to be used in the examination process.
-To learn more about the NCUA's additions, see our blog: How is the NCUA ACET different from the FFIEC CAT?
+The ACET used the CAT maturity statements and integrated them into a spreadsheet which also included a dashboard, a document request list, and additional commentary to be used in the examination process.

-Shortly after the ACET was published, Tandem added the necessary features to the Cybersecurity product to make it easier for credit unions to complete the request list and download their CAT in the exact spreadsheet format the NCUA would expect them to complete during their exam.
+Shortly after the ACET was published, Tandem added features to the Cybersecurity product to make it easier for credit unions to complete the request list and download their CAT in the spreadsheet format the NCUA would expect credit unions to complete during their exams.

 The Federal Deposit Insurance Corporation's InTREx Program (short for Information Technology Risk Examination Program) was published on June 30, 2016.
 According to a letter published by the FDIC (FIL-43-2016) the "InTREx Program is an enhanced, risk-based approach for conducting IT examinations."
 The FDIC's InTREx Program is the foundation for which the NCUA is piloting their own version, InTREx-CU.
-The final version of the NCUA's InTREx-CU is not yet publicly available, but it is anticipated the program will be similar to the FDIC's version.
-As such, InTREx-CU is a program specifically designed for examiners to use in the process of examination in assessing implementation of critical controls.
+A goal of this exam model adoption is to have an examination focused on critical security controls.
+InTREx-CU is more like previous exams than the ACET, as there is not a spreadsheet with hundreds of questions for credit unions to complete.
+Instead, InTREx-CU will be designed for examiners to use in the process of examination in assessing a credit union's implementation of critical controls.

 - The CAT is a self-assessment tool.